Psy-Fer/interARTIC/docs/installation.md

 ## Installing the Redis Server and Celery

-To install the Redis Server ```https://redis.io/topics/quickstart```, enter the following into your command prompt:
+Follow this link to install the Redis Server ```https://redis.io/topics/quickstart```, then enter the following into your command prompt:

 ```
 bash run-redis.sh